113ll3/Ibmclouddocscli/idt/commands.md

 For applications deployed to Cloud Foundry, the URL consists of the application's hostname and the application's domain.

 For applications deployed to Kubernetes, the URL consists of the IP address of the node to which it is deployed and the public port.
-If the command determines that the app was deployed to Kubernetes, the CLI tool will prompt for confirmation.
+If the command determines that the application was deployed to Kubernetes, the CLI tool will prompt for confirmation.
 If you specify that the application was not actually deployed to Kubernetes, then the Cloud Foundry URL is shown.
 If you expected the command to show the URL for a Kubernetes-deployed application and it did not, then either ensure that the `cli-config.yml` contains an entry for `chart-path` or supply it via command line as shown [here](#chart-path).

 Run the following command to view your application: